bcgsc/abyss/README.md

 News
 ====
+3 May 2019

 Looking for a fun & worthy challenge?
+Think you can contribute code to this project?
 Join our team of developers!
 We are currently looking for C++ bioinformatics programmers.
+Inquire for staff, graduate student, and postdoctoral positions.
 [Contact the project lead (Inanc Birol)](mailto:ibirol@bcgsc.ca?Subject=ABySS%20developer%20position)

 Contents